We Still Have to Talk about Why Sexual Assault Victims, Including Kids, Don’t Come ForwardPin

 Surviving sexual abuse is hard enough.
 Given how long it takes for victims to tell anyone and the fact that many never do, we are clearly making it harder for them.

-That fact does not say anything good about us as a soceity.
+That fact does not reflect well on us as a society.

 Similar Posts